 - Phase 2 involves the preparation of specific case studies, and application of comparability adjustments, and the publication of conclusions of the cases. (end 2018)

 - Phase 3 involves final conclusions on the feasibility and reliability of adjusting foreign comparables to be used in a domestic context (2019).

 The Comparability Research project involves presentations at conferences, seminars, workshops, as well as various discussions/exchanges with stakeholders (tax authorities, multilateral institutions, companies).

 The Comparability Research Project involves from WU Matthias Petutschnig and Stéphanie Chroustovsky; from TPED Sébastien Gonnet, Ednaldo Silva, Martin Zagler, Emily Muyaa, Bert Steens, Romero J.S.
-Tavares, Christof Beuselinck, and Vladimir Starkov.
+Tavares, and Christof Beuselinck.